Benunc/scripturememory/workers/API.md

 - Session tokens are valid for 30 days
 - Sessions are stored in the database and can be invalidated server-side
 - Each session is associated with a specific user and device
+- Users can manually sign out to invalidate their session

 ### Security Features

 1. **Cloudflare Turnstile**
-   - Required for magic link requests
+   - Required for magic link requests and verse set addition
    - Prevents automated abuse

 2. **Rate Limiting**